jlorieau/thatway/README.rst

 =======
 Thatway is a simple, decentralized configuration manager.

-Place your configuration settings throughout your application, and thatway collects them and allows you to modify them through configurations files.
+Place your configuration settings throughout your application--not in a centralized file or submodule--and thatway collects them and allows you to modify them through configurations files.
+Decentralized configuration reduces the complexity of submodules and the coupling between submodules.

 Rules
 -----

 The following are design decisions on the behavior of thatway's configuration manager.

 1. Configure directly
 ~~~~~~~~~~~~~~~~~~~~~